 But you didn't need a psychologist to know that.
 God told you that.
-And so, today is the day to fill the void.
+Today is the day to fill the void.
 You're already filling it with repentance and prayer; now fill it with God's Word.
-Go read a chapter of the gospel of Luke.
+Go read a chapter of Luke.
 Read Ephesians 2, Romans 8, or 1 John.